A walk around the marinaA walk around the marina

 ©A walk around the marina|Alexandre Lamoureux

-TheBénodet Tourist Office places accessibility at the heart of its activities, convinced that everyone should be able to discover our region in the best possible conditions.
-Through a demanding relabelling process, we are reaffirming our desire to offer an inclusive welcome, adapted services and a pleasant tourist experience for everyone, whatever their specific needs.
-This commitment is reflected in concrete improvements, carefully thought out to ensure comfort, independence and quality of information.
+Bénodet Tourist Office places accessibility at the heart of its activities, as we are convinced that everyone should be able to discover our region in the best possible conditions.
+Through an exacting process, we are reaffirming that we want to offer an inclusive welcome, adapted services and a pleasant tourist experience for everyone, whatever their specific needs.
+This commitment is reflected in concrete improvements, carefully thought-out to ensure comfort, independence and quality of information.

 An inclusive approach

-In 2021, planning permission was granted for theextension and modernisation of theBénodet Tourist Office’sreception facilities.
-It was approved without a request for an exemption for accessibility.
+In 2021, planning permission was granted for the extension and modernisation of Bénodet Tourist Office’sreception facilities.
+It was approved without a request for an accessibility exemption.

-Following a major programme of works, the Bénodet Tourist Office is now actively seeking to obtain the Tourism & Handicap labelfor all four types of disability (hearing, mental, motor and visual).
+Following a major programme of works, Bénodet Tourist Office is now actively working to obtain theTourism & Handicap label for all four types of disability (hearing, mental, motor and visual).
 This government label is proof of our desire to offer everyone a personalised and adapted welcome, whatever their abilities or whether they have a temporary or permanent disability.

 Concrete developments in the service of accessibility